vmhl87/matrix/README.md

 I created this to use as a screensaver for my chromebook.
 I liked the aesthetic of cmatrix, but wanted to customize it more, specifically to add a status bar with battery percentage and time.
-I created this with one purpose only, and it's hardcoded for my chromebook's filesystem structure.
-Use at your own risk.
+I created this with one purpose only, and it has a couple paths hardcoded, such as the location of the battery interface.
-It's also set in the Makefile to include ncurses headers from a non-standard location, which is a result of my odd setup.

 This program can be run through command-line, with up to 2 arguments - status string and trail characterset.
 My script does limited parsing